Michael Scott (The Office): Comparison with David Brent

-The DVD commentary to the pilot episode suggests that Scott's character continues a process begun in the second UK series, in which Gervais and Merchant intentionally made Brent less nasty, and more of a buffoon.
+The DVD commentary to the pilot episode suggests that Scott's character continues a process begun in the second British series, in which Gervais and Merchant intentionally made Brent less nasty, and more of a buffoon.
 It is said in the commentary that Gervais and Merchant suggested that this be applied to Scott.
-This also reflects a general change in the US version's attitude, which is more sympathetic to the characters, and tones down the cruel humor of the original.
-The commentary also says that Steve Carell had not seen more than a few minutes of the original UK series when he was offered the role of Scott, and has since made a conscious decision not to watch it in case it influences his own performance.
-During an interview on Marc Maron's podcast, Jenna Fischer said that, when initially developing the show, Gervais explained that it is much more common in the UK for people to spend many years working at jobs that they dislike or are unfit for than it is in the US, which is why Michael Scott is portrayed as being significantly more successful in the workplace than was Brent.
+This also reflects a general change in the American version's attitude, which is more sympathetic to the characters, and tones down the cruel humor of the original.
+The commentary also says that Steve Carell had not seen more than a few minutes of the original British series when he was offered the role of Scott and has since made a conscious decision not to watch it in case it influences his own performance.
+During an interview on Marc Maron's podcast, Jenna Fischer said that, when initially developing the show, Gervais explained that it is much more common in the United Kingdom for people to spend many years working at jobs that they dislike or are unfit for than it is in the United States, which is why Michael Scott is portrayed as being significantly more successful in the workplace than was Brent.

-The show's writers have said that the 2005 hit movie The 40-Year-Old Virgin provided very useful guidance as they refined the character along with Steve Carell between the first and second seasons.
+The show's writers have said that the 2005 hit film The 40-Year-Old Virgin provided very useful guidance as they refined the character along with Steve Carell between the first and second seasons.
 Michael Scott wore a large amount of hair gel and dressed sloppily in Season 1, but by Season 2 he had a more conventional haircut and dressed much more neatly.
 Also, while Michael is often rude and nasty in Season 1, he is generally nicer and less hard-edged in subsequent seasons.

 In the seventh-season episode "The Seminar", Michael in fact briefly meets David Brent in an office lobby and they establish an immediate rapport, joking together and generally signalling that they would have been good friends.